rawanalbatati/rawanalbatati/README.md

 ## About Me
-IT student specializing in Data Science and Artificial Intelligence, with experience across machine learning, data analysis, web systems, and application-based projects.
+IT student specializing in Data Science and Artificial Intelligence.

 This space is mainly used to document projects developed through coursework and hands-on experimentation :)